natcap/invest.users-guide/source/fisheries.rst

 Recruitment Parameters
 ^^^^^^^^^^^^^^^^^^^^^^

 10. **Initial Number of Recruits (required)**.
 The initial number of recruits in the population model at time equal to zero.
-If the model contains multiple subregions of interest or is distinguished by sex, this value will be evenly divided by sex and distributed into each subregion.   [[[ Comment from Lauren about using LarvalDispersal vector for distribution during initial conditions ]]]
+If the model contains multiple subregions of interest or is distinguished by sex, this value will be first divided into subregions using the LarvalDispersal vector and then further divided evenly by sex of each subregion.

 11. **Recruitment Function Type (required)**.
 This equation will be used to calculate recruitment into each subregion in the area of interest.
-For a detailed explanation of each equation, please refer to the `Recruitment`_.
+For a detailed explanation of each equation, please refer to the :ref:`Recruitment <recruitment-label>` section.
 Each equation requires a different set of recruitment parameters.
 Be sure that the required parameters for the desired equation are included.

 12. **Spawners by Individuals or Weight**.
 Specifies whether the spawner abundance used in the recruitment function should be calculated in terms of number of individuals or in terms of biomass (weight).
 If 'Weight' is selected, the user must provide a 'Weight' vector alongside the survival matrix in the Population Parameters CSV File.
 The 'Alpha' and 'Beta' parameters provided by the user should correspond to the selected choice.